 Distinguished Alumni Award Induction

 The Bensalem Distinguished Alumni Award Committee in conjunction with The Bensalem Education Foundation will host their 3rd induction of Bensalem High School Distinguished Alumni on April 18, 2020.
+New date will be set in the future.

 See below to learn about the 2020 nominees: